Hanyuatwork/Machine-Leanrning-project/README.md

 # Machine-Leanrning-project
-This is final project for Introduction of Machine Learning class
+This is the final project for Introduction of Machine Learning class